Have a strong M&A offer? Not sure what to do?

 - SaaS Co. #4 turned down a $100m offer on $1.7m in ARR.

-While the companies are different, in all 4 cases — the founders literally didn’t have a nickel to their names.
-These aren’t second-timers, doubling down.
+While the companies are different, in all 4 cases — the founders had no savings.
+These weren’t second-timers, doubling down.
 They didn’t put a few bucks away last time.
 They have nothing to their names but their companies.
 And still said NFW.

 The thing is — I gave just one small bit of advice.
-Understand that if you say No now, that’s OK — but in all 4 cases, you’re saying No at a Local Maximum.
+Understand that if you say No now to an acquisition offer, that’s OK — but in all 4 cases, you’re saying No at a Local Maximum.
 It may take you a while to get to the next Local Maximum.

 M&A (mergers & acquistions) can be very confusing in SaaS.
 I mean, if you are growing say 10% a month, doesn’t your value also increase 10% a month from an acquirer’s perspective?

 Sorta.
 Kinda.
 Vaguely.
 But Not Really.

 Because the reality is, acquisition offers at a decent price — as measured against revenue, time, and effort — actually come at distinct phases of your company’s lifetime.
 At other times, the price can be crappy.

 Here’s what happens: